-Each new version of the HAWK-800 software is packaged into a ZIP file along with the corresponding documentation, release notes and other associated files.
-Those ZIP files are then made available for download on the 'hawk800' project sourceforge site.
+Each new version of the HAWK-800 software is packaged inside a ZIP file along with the corresponding documentation, release notes and other associated files.

-The latest version of the software is also available direct from: HERE
+- A direct link to the latest version of the software zip file is available from: HERE

 HAWK-800 - Post Installation Quick Start